Circuit breaker keeps tripping

 Frequently Asked Questions

-If the circuit breaker keeps tripping repeatedly or you're unable to determine the cause, it's best to call a licensed and insured electrician to diagnose and fix the problem.
+If the breaker keeps tripping repeatedly or you're unsure of the cause, it's best to have a professional electrician inspect the electrical system.

 Connect with certified professionals in your area